hjulias/webscrapping/readme.md

-This project is about automatizing monthly routines, mainly the Download and Rename files from POP - LUZ system.
-POP refers to 'Provedora Oficial de Preços' and is the reference source for brazilian private fixed-income securities prices.
-Thus, the webscrapping code available in 'code.py' file makes the process easier and faster for all users, requiring only a few adjustments by the user:
+This project is about automatizing monthly routines, mainly the Download and Rename files.
+The webscrapping code available in 'code.py' file makes the process easier and faster for all users, requiring only a few adjustments by the user:

 ---------------- Importing Libraries
 To install libraries, perform the following lines of code in "Terminal" (if using Pycharm).